Last updated: May 2023

 Is umbrella insurance the same as excess liability insurance?

-Umbrella insurance is sometimes referred to as excess liability protection, but these are actually two different types of insurance.
+Umbrella insurance is sometimes referred to as excess liability protection, but these are two different types of insurance.

 Not all insurers offer excess liability coverage.
 These policies only provide coverage for the same risks as your underlying policy and come with the same exclusions.
 For example, if you have excess liability coverage on your homeowners insurance policy, you'll likely have additional protection if you are found responsible for a visitor's injuries at your home.
 However, you probably would not have coverage for a libel or slander settlement, because defamation is not a risk covered by standard homeowners liability insurance.